I want to share an exciting culinary adventure – deep frying on a pellet grill.

 Ways to Minimize Splattering When Deep Frying on a Pellet Grill Smoker

-• Use a thermometer to monitor and control the oil temperature accurately.
+- A thermometer is used to monitor and control the oil temperature accurately.

 References: